 In addition to the inputs described above, the fair value estimates consider the projected future operating or financial results for the factor upon which the respective contingent obligation is dependent.
 The fair value estimates are generally sensitive to changes in these projections.
 We develop the projected future operating results based on an analysis of historical results, market conditions, and the expected impact of anticipated changes in our overall business and/or product strategies.

-The following tables disclose the assets and liabilities measured at fair value on a recurring basis as of December 31, 2017 and 2016, by the fair value hierarchy levels as described above:
+The following table discloses the liabilities measured at fair value on a recurring basis as of December 31, 2015 and 2014:

-There were no transfers between Level 1 and Level 2, or between Level 2 and Level 3 measurements during the years ended December 31, 2017 and 2016.
+There were no assets measured at fair value on a recurring basis at December 31, 2015 and 2014.
+There were no transfers between Level 1 and Level 2, or between Level 2 and Level 3 measurements during the years ended December 31, 2015 and 2014.

 Assets and liabilities measured at fair value on a non-recurring basis: